Scientific Name

 Description

 Lonicera periclymenum is an evergreen twining climber that grows up to 23 feet (7 m) in height.
-It is deciduous (loses leaves in fall) with tubular, very sweet smelling (especially during the night), two-lipped flowers, creamy white or yellowish, flushed with pink or purple, and may grow up to 20 feet (6 m) tall.
-The leaves are grey-green and oval-shaped.
-It is usually pollinated by moths or long-tongued bees and develops bright red berries.
+It is deciduous (loses leaves in fall) with tubular, very sweet-smelling (especially at night) two-lipped flowers, creamy white or yellowish, flushed with pink or purple.
+Leaves are grey-green and oval-shaped.

-When the timing is finally right, locate a spot for planting where they'll get full sun, or at the very least, partial sun exposure.
+When the timing is finally right, locate a spot for planting that gets full sun or, at the very least, partial sun.
 Plant your honeysuckle at a soil depth of 18 inches and lay an organic fertilizer or compost over the top 3 inches.

 This type of vine is sensitive to the amount of water and moisture it receives.
-When you first plant your honeysuckle, the plant will need a considerable amount of water to help it grow.
-However, by the time summer arrives, your vine will be more fortified and only need small amounts of water, even during dry spells.
-Many people make the mistake of continuing to water the plant equally throughout these different stages, which is a definite recipe for harmful overwatering in the summer months.
-See more at 6 Mistakes to Avoid When Growing Honeysuckle Vine.
+When you first plant your honeysuckle, it will need a considerable amount of water to help it grow.
+However, your vine will be more fortified when summer arrives and will only need small amounts of water, even during dry spells.
+Unfortunately, many people mistake watering the plant equally across these stages, which is a definite recipe for overwatering in the summer months.

 Links